alexksikes/fSphinx/tutorial/README.md

     # sql_table is optional and defaults to (facet_name)_terms
     fyear = Facet('year', sql_table=None)

-Since year is a numerical facet, we did need a MySQL table for the term values and we simply passed None to the sql_table parameter.
+Since year is a numerical facet, we didn't need a MySQL table for the term values.
+Instead we explicitely pass "None" to the sql_table parameter.

 Now we can create a group of facets which will carry the computation of the year and actor facet all at once: